UW-GAC/pgsc_calc_wdl/README.md

 The next step [runs the pgsc_calc nextflow workflow](https://pgsc-calc.readthedocs.io/en/latest/getting-started.html) inside a docker container.

+Either pgs_id or scorefile should be specified, not both.
+If a scorefile is provided, its genome build should match the genotypes and be specified in `target_build`.

 input | description
 --- | ---
 vcf | Array of VCF files.
 If provided, will be converted to pgen/pvar/psam.
 If not provided, use pgen/pvar/psam inputs instead.